frontend-infra/adina/README.md

 ![Adina Repeated Load](images/adina-repeated-load.png)

-Adina can also be used in a static setup, without the need for a serverless worker:
+Adina can also be used in a static setup, without a serverless worker:

 _**Adina (Static):**_